Toyota Prius Insurance Rates

 Rates are averaged for all Toyota Prius models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Toyota Prius Insurance
+How to Find Low Cost Toyota Prius Insurance

-- It is possible to save around $150 per year simply by quoting early and online
+- You may be able to save up to $150 per year simply by quoting online well ahead of the renewal date

 Rate Tables and Charts